-Here’s a super cozy dessert that’ll make your house smell wonderful…Best Cider Apples are stuffed with a delicious, crispy oatmeal topping.
-Serve with whipped cream or ice cream.
+Here’s a super cozy dessert that’ll make your house smell wonderful!
+These Baked Apples with Oatmeal Crumble Topping are stuffed with a delicious, crispy oatmeal topping, and served with whipped cream or ice cream.

 Why You’ll Love This Recipe